 Beaver is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Beaver in 2022 was $34,281, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $137,124 for a family of four.
+The per capita income in Beaver in 2022 was $28,139, which is lower middle income relative to Oregon and the nation.
+This equates to an annual income of $112,556 for a family of four.
 However, Beaver contains both very wealthy and poor people as well.
+Beaver also has one of the higher rates of people living in poverty in the nation, with 30.86% of its population below the federal poverty line.

 Beaver is a somewhat ethnically-diverse town.
 The people who call Beaver home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beaver residents report their race to be White.
 Beaver also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.14% of the town’s residents.
-Important ancestries of people in Beaver include European, German, English, Irish, and Polish.
+People of Hispanic or Latino origin account for 14.29% of the town’s residents.
+Important ancestries of people in Beaver include European, English, German, Polish, and Yugoslavian.

 The most common language spoken in Beaver is English.
 Other important languages spoken here include African languages and Arabic.

-Did you know that the neighborhood has more Swiss and English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Belgian and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.9% of this neighborhood's residents have Swiss ancestry and 22.5% have English ancestry.
+In fact, 1.0% of this neighborhood's residents have Belgian ancestry and 24.1% have English ancestry.

 is also pretty special linguistically.
 Significantly, 0.7% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 95.2% of the neighborhoods in America.